bentomhall/nih-system/homebrewery/core.homebrew.md

 ### Melee Attacks
 Weapon-based melee attacks use the weapon's reach (usually 5 feet, but some weapons and abilities grant larger reach and monsters often have longer reach with their attacks) as the range.
 Spells and abilities that call for melee attacks will specify the range.
 You cannot make melee attacks against creatures beyond the range of the weapon or ability.

-Throwing a weapon is a slight exception to this rule---the thrown property specifies two ranges as if it was a ranged weapon.
+Throwing a weapon is a slight exception to this rule: the thrown property specifies two ranges as if it was a ranged weapon.
 While this is still a melee attack (and thus does not provoke opportunity attacks and uses your Melee Attack Modifier), it obeys the ranged attack rules below with regard to its range.
 Weapons without the thrown property cannot be thrown as part of an attack and, while they can be thrown, do not deal damage or count as hitting the creature.
 In effect, they always miss.

 ### Ranged Attacks